shandowpro/mywebpages/27 React Dashboard/React Admin Dashboard/admin dashboard/README.md

-# Admin dashboard React project  using Vite and MUI library and firebase google hosting
+# Admin dashboard React project  using Vite with MUI library and firebase google hosting

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.